 Sicilian vote, Berlusconi threat add to Italy uncertainty

-"The Monti government guarantees the credibility of Italy," former Foreign Minister Franco Frattini, prominent in the moderate faction, told the Corriere della Sera daily on Monday.
+"The Monti government guarantees the credibility of Italy," former foreign minister Franco Frattini, who is prominent in the moderate faction, told the Corriere della Sera daily on Monday.

-He said he hoped the PDL leadership would decide "with a broad consensus" to maintain its year-long backing for Monti's unelected technocrat government in parliament.
+He said he hoped the PDL leadership would decide "with a broad consensus" to maintain its year-long backing for Monti's unelected technocratic government in parliament.

 TEST IN SICILY

-Berlusconi was forced to step down almost exactly a year ago at the height of a financial crisis which threatened to push Italy's huge public debt out of control.
+Berlusconi was forced to step down and make way for Monti almost exactly a year ago at the height of a financial crisis which drove up Italy's borrowing costs and threatened to push its huge public debt out of control.

-Markets had reacted nervously to the prospect of uncertainty in the euro zone's third largest economy and yields on Italy's 10-year BTP bonds, hovered just under five percent, 345 basis points over the yield of benchmark German Bunds.
+Markets reacted nervously to the prospect of uncertainty in the euro zone's third largest economy and yields on Italy's 10-year government bonds hovered just under five percent, 349 basis points over the yield of benchmark German Bunds.

-Earlier this month, helped by the European Central Bank's pledge of strong action to combat the crisis, the spread had narrowed to as little as 313 points.
+Earlier this month, helped by the European Central Bank's pledge of strong action to combat the crisis, that spread had narrowed to as little as 313 basis points, or 3.13 percent.

-PDL secretary Angelino Alfano, 41, had been expected to lead a post-Berlusconi renewal of the party, but his credibility has been severely tested by his patron's repeated interventions and the Sicilian vote will test his ability to lead.
+PDL secretary Angelino Alfano, 41, has been expected to lead a post-Berlusconi renewal of the party, but his credibility has been severely strained by his patron's repeated intervention and the Sicilian vote is a key test of his ability to lead.

-Sicily, a byword for wasteful and corrupt administration, has an unemployment rate almost twice the national average and its economy has suffered badly in Italy's nationwide recession.
+Sicily, a byword for wasteful and corrupt administration, has an unemployment rate almost twice the national average and the island's economy has suffered badly in Italy's recession.

-The PDL lags in national opinion polls behind the centre left Democratic Party (PD) and the 5 Star Movement.
-A poor showing in Sicily would exacerbate internal tensions which Alfano has struggled to contain.
+The PDL lags in national opinion polls behind the center-left Democratic Party (PD) and the 5 Star Movement.
+A poor showing in Sicily would exacerbate the already severe internal tensions which Alfano has struggled to contain.

-The former justice minister, a Sicilian widely seen as a moderate, has been favourite to win a primary for the PDL leadership, but that could change if the Sicilian vote goes badly.
+The former justice minister, a Sicilian widely seen as a moderate, has been favorite to win a primary election for the PDL leadership in December, but that could change if the Sicilian vote goes badly.